Zahid295/History-of-Albert-Einstein/README.md

 - To clone the directory, replace the current working directory with the one where you want it to be created.
 - Type the command git clone, and then paste the URL you copied earlier.
 - Press enter to create your local clone.

+## Credits

+### Code

+- Hero Image animation code came from "Love Runnig".
+- Footer flex box code idea is from www.w3schools.com.

+### Content

+- The text content about Albert Einstein is from www.wikipedia.com
+- The idea of Hero Image cover text came from "Love running"
+- The idea of sign up Form on the image also came from "Love Running"

+### Media

+- Images were taken from [Pixabay](https://pixabay.com), [Unsplash](https://unsplash.com) and [Canva](https://www.canva.com)

+### Acknowledgements

+- Thanks to my Mentor for continual helpful feedback.
+- Thanks to Tutor support at Code Institute for their support.